indygreg/PyOxidizer/apple-codesign/docs/apple_codesign.rst

 * Built-in support for using smart cards (e.g. YubiKeys) for signing and key/certificate management.
+* A *remote signing* mode that enables you to delegate just the low-level cryptographic signature generation to a remote machine.
+This allows you to do things like have a CI job initiate signing but use a YubiKey on a remote machine to create cryptographic signatures.
+See :ref:`apple_codesign_remote_signing` for more.
 * Certificate Signing Request (CSR) support to enable arbitrary private keys (including those generated on smart card devices) to be easily exchanged for Apple-issued code signing certificates.